 Drexel's Office of International Students and Scholars Services (ISSS) offers a vast array of programs and services for international students, scholars, and faculty representing 117 countries.
 ISSS staff can advise international students on immigration, academic, cultural, financial, and personal concerns.

-Visit the ISSS site to learn about their services
+Visit the ISSS site to learn about their services/resources

 The Office of International Students and Scholars Services outlines the steps necessary and provides links to the forms to complete the visa application process on their New International Students page.